minhquanvus1/Trivia-App/Project_Doc.md

 - 400: Bad Request
 - 404: Resource Not Found
 - 405: Method Not Allowed
+- 422: Unprocessable Entity

 ### Endpoints:

-// TODO: add ENDPOINTS in this section
+// TODO: add ENDPOINTS in this section<br>
 GET '/categories'

 - General: get all the Categories, with their id, and the total number of categories returned.\